stephancill/ecp-client-ios/README.md

 - Notifications
   - Foreground alert handling and unread badge
   - In-app notification center: server-side history with pagination
-  - Reaction aggregation (e.g., “Alice and 3 others liked your post”), avatar rows
+  - Reaction aggregation (e.g., "Alice and 3 others liked your post"), avatar rows
   - Taps deep link to the relevant post or parent thread
   - Post subscriptions: enable notifications when a specific user posts (toggle via bell icon on their profile)
 - Authentication